flatironinstitute/walnuts/README.md

 ./test
 ```

-Alternatively you can use the cmake setup.
+Alternatively `cmake` may be used to build the examples and tests.

 ```bash
 # /usr/bin/bash